 Historically, law enforcement has used DNA testing to solve crimes by comparing a DNA sample taken from a crime scene with samples collected in NDIS, the federal forensic database, which houses the records of convicted, and in some states, accused criminals.

-Now, if the DNA found at the crime scene does not match a known record in the national forensic database, law enforcement can use publicly accessible genetic geneology databases to find family members of a suspect and pursue the lead from there.
+Now, if the DNA found at the crime scene does not match a known record in the national forensic database, law enforcement can use publicly accessible genetic genealogy databases to find family members of a suspect and pursue the lead from there.

-Using this method, law enforcement can take a sample of DNA from a crime scene, sequence it, and upload it to a genetic geneology database using a fake profile to see if it matches with anyone on the database.
+Using this method, law enforcement can take a sample of DNA from a crime scene, sequence it, and upload it to a genetic genealogy database using a fake profile to see if it matches with anyone on the database.
 From there, they can build out a family tree to find the most likely suspect, who they then follow to collect other pieces of DNA to hopefully match to the sample taken from the crime scene.

-“While access to both the national forensic database and consumer platforms provides a larger variety of genetic information, many people who submit their samples to genetic geneology databases do so for their own curiosity, not fully realizing how that information could potentially be used,” McGuire said.
+“While access to both the national forensic database and consumer platforms provides a larger variety of genetic information, many people who submit their samples to genetic genealogy databases do so for their own curiosity, not fully realizing how that information could potentially be used,” McGuire said.

 “It is important to realize that our casual use of direct-to-consumer genetic testing services and genealogical websites can have unintended consequences for ourselves and our families,” said Christi Guerrini, assistant professor in the Center for Medical Ethics and Health Policy at Baylor and co-author of the study.
 “Law enforcement’s use of the genetic information we provide those third parties is just one of the consequences.
 Even when third parties use the best possible security measures, they cannot guarantee that others won’t be able to access your information and use it, sometimes for unlawful purposes.”